philippmerz/data-pollution-mitigation/README.md

 - `/data` for all the data files
 - `/notebooks` for quick and dirty exploration and testing

+## Usage
+- Pipeline.run (called in main.py) takes one of the following as start_from param:
+  - 'raw'
+  - 'preprocessed'
+  - 'classifier_tokens'
+- Depending on which is passed, the pipeline will run from the corresponding step, loading the data from `/data`
+- The pipeline will save the data at each step to `/data` as well, so data is always up to date

 ## Guidelines
 - put all global config constants into `src/config/config.py` for easy readability and modification
 - better add too many print statements than too few.
 That way it's easier to keep track of what's happening when running the code